Willey, Shropshire

-Willey is a small village south west of the town of Broseley, Shropshire, England, within the civil parish of Barrow.
+Willey is a small village in the civil parish of Barrow, south west of the town of Broseley, Shropshire, England.
 It is made up of about 4 farms and the majority of land is owned and leased by the Weld-Forester family of Willey Hall.
 Willey also sports a proud cricket team like many small villages around the United Kingdom.

 History

 In the early 16th century, Willey became the property of the Weld family.
 John Weld, second son of John Weld of Eaton, Cheshire and his wife Joanna FitzHugh, settled in the area and became patriarch of the Willey Welds.
 His youngest brother was Sir Humphrey Weld (died 1610), Lord Mayor of London.
-The Welds of Shropshire were several times connected by marriage with the Whitmores of Apley Hall, Staffordshire.
+The Welds of Shropshire were several times connected by marriage with the Whitmores of Apley Hall, Shropshire.